Curtise History, Family Crest & Coats of Arms

-England in the wave of migration following the Norman Conquest of 1066.
-The Curtise family name comes from refined or educated person.
-Further research revealed that the name is derived from the Old French word curteis, which means refined or accomplished.
-CITATION[CLOSE]
+Curtise is one of the names that was brought to England in the wave of migration following the Norman Conquest of 1066.
+The Curtise family name comes from refined or "denoting a man of good education." .
+The name is derived from the Old French word curteis, which means refined or accomplished.

 Early Origins of the Curtise family